The author is a guitarist and bassist with over 35 years of experience as a musician.

 Top 10 Underrated Guitar Brands

+In my opinion, Squier is the most underrated guitar brand.
 Squier is part of Fender Musical Instrument Corporation.
 Fender guitars are some of the most iconic and beloved in the world, but they are a little expensive.
-Through the Squier brand they give us affordable versions of their classic instruments, and they make some of the best electric guitars for beginners.
+Through the Squier brand, they give us affordable versions of their classic instruments, and they make some of the best electric guitars for beginners.

 That might sound like a good thing, and in many ways it is.
 Choosing a Squier means you end up with a guitar that is designed and approved by the same company making the high-end models for the pros.
 Back when I started playing guitar there was no way to own a real Stratocaster on a beginner’s budget.
 Today you can, though it will have the Squier brand name on the headstock.

-In my opinion, Squier guitars don’t deserve this kind of negativity and they are the perfect match for many players.
-This includes not only beginners, but guitarists who left the instrument behind years ago and want to start playing again without spending a lot of money.
+Squier guitars don’t deserve this kind of negativity and they are the perfect match for many players.
+This includes not only beginners but guitarists who left the instrument behind years ago and want to start playing again without spending a lot of money.

 It even includes veteran players who want to pick up a quality Strat or Tele without spending a lot of cash.
 If that's you, I think you'll be pleasantly surprised by the Vintage Modified and Classic Vibe Squier lineups as well as their Contemporary Series.